-Emissions from addition, combustion related emissions consist of large concentrations of other fine particles and toxic materials, thus combustion related aerosol particles.
+From the air quality viewpoint, BC is an air pollutant with adverse health effects.
+Since BC particles fall typically in the size range of ultrafine particles (diameter < 100 nm), they can be transported into the deepest part in the human respiratory system, from there to the blood circulation system, and eventually end up even in the brain and other vital organs (Janssen et al., 2011; Segersson et al., 2017).
+In addition, combustion related emissions consist of large concentrations of other fine particles and toxic materials.
 These have been shown to have more adverse health effects than particulate matter from other sources (Krzyzanowski et al., 2005).
-Also, BC, which is a by-product of combustion, has

-- 45 been shown to be a better indicator of the adverse health effects of atmospheric aerosol particles than the commonly monitored PM2.5 (Janssen et al., 2011). more commonly monitored mass of particles smaller than 2.5 μm in diameter (PM{2.5}) (Janssen et al., 2011).
+BC, as a by-product of combustion, has been shown to be a better indicator of the adverse health effects of atmospheric aerosol particles than the more commonly monitored mass of particles smaller than 2.5 μm in diameter (PM{2.5}) (Janssen et al., 2011).
 In the long run, inhaled fine aerosol particles can cause cardiovascular and respiratory diseases as well as cancer (Ravindra, 2019; Lequy et al., 2021).
-Lelieveld et al. (2015) estimated that globally exposure to PM{2.5} cause 1.9 million premature deaths per year. - 50 In the recent air quality guidelines, WHO recommends starting systematic measurements of BC in urban areas to reduce the uncertainty related to temporal and spatial variability of BC concentrations as well as its health, air quality, and climate impacts (WHO, 2021).
+Lelieveld et al. (2015) estimated that globally exposure to PM{2.5} cause 1.9 million premature deaths per year.

+In the recent air quality guidelines, WHO recommends starting systematic measurements of BC in urban areas to reduce the uncertainty related to temporal and spatial variability of BC concentrations as well as its health, air quality, and climate impacts (WHO, 2021).
 Even though of the recommendations to monitor BC, there are yet no limit values regarding BC concentration due to lack of epidemiological exposure studies.

-Due to the various sources and rather short lifetime (compared to greenhouse gases), BC has a lot of temporal and spatial variation, which causes uncertainties in estimating the effects of BC on climate and air quality.
-Especially in urban areas, the concentration of BC can vary depending on both anthropogenic and natural factors: e.g., changing traffic rate, local biomass combustion, and weather conditions, orography, or close by buildings that affect the dilution by wind or convection (Helin et al., 2018; (Caubel et al., 2019; Helin et al., 2018; Luoma et al., 2021b).
-For example, BC concentration can beconcentrations are halved by moving 30m away from a busy traffic lane (Enroth et al., 2016).
-Due to these various sources and rather short

-60 lifetime (days compared to years with greenhouse gases), BC has a lot of temporal and spatial variation within urban districts and communities (Patrón et al., 2017; Caubel et al., 2019; Luoma et al., 2021b).
+Especially in urban areas, the concentration of BC can vary depending on both anthropogenic and natural factors: e.g., changing traffic rate, local biomass combustion, and weather conditions, orography, or close by buildings that affect the dilution by wind or convection (Helin et al., 2018; Caubel et al., 2019; Luoma et al., 2021b).
+For example, BC concentrations are halved by moving 30m away from a busy traffic lane (Enroth et al., 2016).
+Due to these various sources and rather short lifetime (days compared to years with greenhouse gases), BC has a lot of temporal and spatial variation within urban districts and communities (Patrón et al., 2017; Caubel et al., 2019; Luoma et al., 2021b).

-To capture and measure the spatial and temporal variability of BC in urban areas, one option is to deploy a high-resolution sensor network is needed (Caubel et al., 2019).
+To capture and measure the spatial and temporal variability of BC in urban areas, one option is to deploy a high-resolution sensor network (Caubel et al., 2019).
 This requires a large quantity of affordable but robust sensors that can be deployed outside in ambient conditions.
-BCA viable option is to utilize commonly measured withused filter-based methods,

-- 65 such as the Aethalometer (Hansen et al., 1984), that are robust, easy-to-use, and have a high time resolution.
-In the last decade small-scale versions of especially the Aethalometer (Hansen et al., 1984) have been introduced reducing the cost of the sensors in relation to large monitoring instruments by sacrificing some reliability, sensor lifetime and accuracy (Kamboures et al., 2013; (Caubel et al., 2018; Holder et al., 2018; Kamboures et al., 2013)).
-In previous studies a common application for these sensors has been personal BC exposure as a carry-on measurement device (Delgado-Saborit, 2012; Li et - 70 al., 2015) or they have been utilized in conjunction with larger monitoring instruments (Kuula et al., 2020; (Chakraborty et al., 2023; Kuula et al., 2020)).
+A viable option is to utilize commonly used filter-based methods, such as the Aethalometer (Hansen et al., 1984), that are robust, easy-to-use, and have a high time resolution.
+In the last decade small-scale versions of have been introduced reducing the cost of the sensors in relation to large monitoring instruments by sacrificing some reliability, sensor lifetime and accuracy (Kamboures et al., 2013; Caubel et al., 2018; Holder et al., 2018).
+In previous studies a common application for these sensors has been personal BC exposure as a carry-on measurement device (Delgado-Saborit,

+60 2012; Li et al., 2015) or they have been utilized in conjunction with larger monitoring instruments (Kuula et al., 2020; Chakraborty et al., 2023).